yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

     ![The Add subnet form is displayed, with the default values.](media/vnet-add-gateway-subnet-form.png "Add subnet")

-    > **NOTE** The default address range creates a gateway subnet with a CIDR block of /24.
+    > **Note**: The default address range creates a gateway subnet with a CIDR block of /24.
 This provide enough IP addresses to accommodate additional future configuration requirements.

 11. Select **OK**.